eric-brechemier/business-card/README.md

 I am going with the largest values of 5mm of bleed and 5mm of safe margin.
 Based on Exaprint's recommendations, I should also avoid putting the vertices of the triangles on the trim lines, to avoid visible inaccuracies.
+I will not heed that advice, which should not impact this design, as the shape of triangles will be completed mentally by the viewer even if one vertex is cut off, as shown in the Gestalt principle of closure.

 ## License